Query of Prescription Drug Monitoring Program (PDMP)

 - Query of the PDMP for prescription drug history must be conducted prior to the electronic transmission of the Schedule II opioid prescription, Schedule III drug or Schedule IV drug.

 - MIPS eligible clinicians have flexibility to query the PDMP using data from CEHRT in any manner allowed under their State law.

 - Includes all permissible prescriptions and dispensing of Schedule II opioids as well as Schedule III and IV drugs regardless of the amount prescribed during an encounter.

 - When MIPS eligible clinicians choose to report as a group, data should be aggregated for all MIPS eligible clinicians under one Taxpayer Identification Number (TIN).
 This includes those MIPS eligible clinicians who may qualify for reweighting through an approved Promoting Interoperability hardship exception, hospital or ASC-based status, or in a specialty which is not required to report data to the Promoting Interoperability performance category.

-- For further discussion, please see the 2018 Physician Fee Schedule final rule – Quality Payment Program final rule:86 FR 64996.
+- For further discussion, please see the 2023 Physician Fee Schedule final rule – Quality Payment Program final rule: 87 FR 70061 through 70067.

 Certification Standards and Criteria